 Content marketing might be important for wedding professionals, but it can also be overwhelming!
 From dozens of platforms, to how often to post, to the right strategy – no wonder most wedding pros decide to just skip it!
 Fortunately for you, I LOVE content marketing!
 I love finding the best platforms for our clients, creating a consistent strategy, and brainstorming months of topics at a time.

 Content marketing is the single most effective way to grow your business online without paying for ads.
-It’s so effective that even large corporations with massive advertising budgets still use it as part of a multi-pronged marketing approach.
 Today I’m going to go over what content marketing is, the channels you can use, and how often you post!
 I’ll also be breaking down some content buckets so you can create a consistent strategy.

 What is content marketing?